MongoDB Two Phase Commit

 { "_id" : "B", "balance" : 1100, "pendingTransactions" : [ ] }

-Now, we successfully update the accounts list of pending transactions.
+Now, we have successfully updated the accounts list of pending transactions.

 Update transaction state to done